walterfreeman/ast101/index.md

 ## Welcome to Astronomy 101!

+### Current lecture slides:

+Here are <a href="slides/lecture11/lecture11.pdf">the slides on Kepler's laws of orbital motion</a>.

-I was sick Thursday.
-Please read the <a href="heliocentrism.html">notes on the emergence of heliocentrism</a> before Tuesday.
+I was sick last Thursday.
+Please read the <a href="heliocentrism.html">notes on the emergence of heliocentrism</a> if you haven't already.

+### Upcoming assignments

+Homework 4 is included as the back page of the <a href="tutorials/keplers-laws/keplers-laws.pdf">tutorial on Kepler's laws</a> that you got in class on October 5.

 ### Information